openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 .. meta:
     frontend_status: Done

-A *prefix increment expression* is an expression preceded by the operator '``++``'.
+*Prefix increment expression* is an expression preceded by the operator '``++``'.

 A :index:`compile-time error` occurs if the type of the variable resultant from